benlug/data-projects-portfolio/README.md

 # Data Project Portfolio

-Welcome to my data project portfolio.
-Here is a collection of my data projects with links to each repository.
+Welcome to my project portfolio.
+Here is a collection of my projects related to data science and data engineering skills with links to each repository.

 ## SQL